 Existing employment sites will be protected for future employment use (B1, B2 and B8 of the Use Classes Order).
-Redevelopment or conversion to non-employment generating uses requiring planning permission will only be permitted when it can clearly be demonstrated, after 12 months of active marketing, that the site is no longer viable, or suitable, in environmental terms, for continued employment use.
+Redevelopment or conversion to non-employment generating uses requiring planning permission will only be permitted when it can clearly be demonstrated, after 12 months of active marketing, that the site is no longer viable, or suitable, in environmental terms, for continued employment use or live/work units.